Thurston's fragmentation and c-principles

 Although Segal later proved (see \cite{segal1978classifying}) the local statement that $\overline{\BDiff(\bR^n)}$ is homology isomorphic to $\overline{\mathrm{B}\Gamma_n}$ which led to a different proof (\cite{mcduff1979foliations}) of Thurston's theorem, Thurston's original proof of the fact that a natural map $\text{Fol}_c(M)\to \text{Fol}^f_c(M)$ induces a homology isomorphism did not use this local statement.

-The main idea is, given a Riemannian metric on $M$, Thurston gives a compatible filtrations on the space of foliated $M$-bundles $\text{Fol}_c(M)$ and the space of formal solutions $\text{Fol}_c^f(M)$ which is a section space and compare the spectral sequences of these filtrations to prove his compactly supported c-principle theorem.
+The main idea is, given a metric on $M$ satisfying a mild condition (see \Cref{complete}), Thurston gives a compatible filtration on the space of foliated $M$-bundles $\text{Fol}_c(M)$ and the space of formal solutions $\text{Fol}_c^f(M)$ which is a section space, and compares the spectral sequences of these filtrations to prove his compactly supported c-principle theorem.
 These filtrations are inspired by his idea of ``fragmenting" diffeomorphisms of manifolds that are isotopic to the identity.